vladpi/yappa/README.md

 our  [telegram chat](https://t.me/yappa_chat)

-In the near future we will be focused on documentation improvements (mainly deployment examples) and support of async tasks (serverless forkers and scheduling for celery).
+In the near future we will be focused on documentation improvements (mainly deployment examples) and support of async tasks (serverless workers and scheduler for celery).

 ## Troubleshooting